damikun/trouble-training/Doc/OpenTelemetry.md

 **What is instrumentation**

-The term *instrumentation* is used by multiple languages to encapsulate tracing, debugging etc..
+The term *instrumentation* is used by several languages to encapsulate tracing, debugging, etc.

-- By definition it refers to an ability to monitor or measure the level of a app performance and to diagnose errors.
+- By definition, it refers to the ability to monitor or measure the performance of an application and diagnose errors.

 With `NetCore` you have several ways to measure and collect traces.